Master of Science in Finance

 - Full- or part-time program consisting of 10 courses

-Admission to the M.S. in Financial Risk Management program is competitive, and you are expected to meet the following minimum requirements:
+Admission to the M.S. in Finance program is competitive, and you are expected to meet the following minimum requirements:

 - A baccalaureate degree from an accredited institution with at least 15 semester hours in finance or department approval